 Required Evaluations Completed by Students

-Depending on the week length of the curricular unit, the student will be responsible for completing anywhere between one and 35 session evaluations.
+Depending on the week length of the course*, the student will be responsible for completing anywhere between one and 35 session evaluations.
 Ten percent of the students are randomly assigned to evaluate each session, which causes the fluctuation in the range above.
 This system is designed so that all teaching faculty are provided feedback and student survey fatigue is minimized.
 Students also have the opportunity to evaluate any session at any time as an optional and additional source of professional feedback.

 Type of Response |